ialbert/biostar-central/conf/ansible/README.md

 # System setup

 Setup is automated via [ansible][ansible].
 Install ansible into the current python environment:

+    # Using pip
     pip install ansible

+    # Using apt-get
+    sudo apt install ansible

 The commands below assume the following: